 The CIPP liner shall create a pressure tight seal to the existing watermain in the area of the service connection and to the service connection tap so that the service connection can be reinstated by accurately removing (by drilling or other means) the liner blocking the service connection opening.
 The pressure tight seal shall be sufficient to prevent any leakage at or around the reinstated service connection.

 The pressure tight seal shall remain sufficient over the design life of the liner to prevent any leakage at or around the reinstated service connection over the design life of the liner.
 The pressure tight seal shall be created by adherence or bond of the liner to the existing watermain over the area required to create the pressure tight seal to the service connection tap.
-The required level of adherence or bond shall be the responsibility of the Contractor.
-Failure to achieve a pressure tight seal will be regarded as a failure of the Contractor to achieve the bond or adherence that was necessary for and predicated by the watermain lining product being used and therefore is not specified by the City.
+The required level of adherence or bond shall be the responsibility of the Contractor and shall be compatible with the specific watermain lining product being used by the Contractor.
+Failure to achieve a pressure tight seal will be regarded as a failure of the Contractor to achieve the bond or adherence that was necessary for and predicated by the watermain lining product being used.
+The bond or adherence required is specific to the specific watermain lining product being used and therefore is not specified by the City.